gom9000/gom9000/README.md

 </p>

 # Alessandro Fraschetti

-Software engineer by profession, electronics maker and math explorer by inclination.
+Software engineer by profession, electronics maker and science explorer by inclination.<br/>

-A long-standing interest in sciences that shows up in the math, in the circuits, and occasionally in the way I think about everything else: the pragmatism of building like a maker, the curiosity of thinking like a physicist.
+Interests that show up in the math, in the circuits, and occasionally in the way I think about everything else.

 ---